-None Cypriot Chalcolithic Period: 3800 - 2300 BC
+None Cypriot Chalcolithic Period: 4000/3800 - 2400 BC

-Following Neolithic II without a cultural break was the Erimi culture of the Chalcolithic Age, found especially in the South and West (3800- 2300 BC).
-Though still basically a stone-age society they discovered and worked the small amount of (uncombined) native copper crystals which canbe found on the surface of the earth.
+The Erimi culture of the Chalcolithic Age, found especially in the South and West, followed Neolithic II without a cultural break.
+Though still basically a stone-age society they discovered and worked the small nuggets of native copper which can be found on the surface of the earth.
 Only a few small items could be hammered out of this soft, pure copper: small chisels, hooks and jewellery.
+The buildings were round, 2 – 16 metres across with painted plaster on mud brick walls, on a stone base.
+The largest have internal posts to support the roof.
 There was growing social, as well as technical complexity which became more explicit in the Bronze Age.
 Houses and grave-goods now show some social differentiation.
-Though most people were buried within settlements a select few were buried in cemeteries of rock-cut tombs.
-As well as large plain, storage and cooking pots they made red-on-white pottery such as the item below, and cross-shaped Picrolite stone (or sometimes pottery or limestone) figurines with stumpy spread arms.
-These latter suggest a ritual or votive use.
+They made Red on White pottery as well as large plain, storage and cooking pots.
+The cruciform Picrolite (or sometimes pottery or larger, limestone) figurines with spread arms and long necks have become emblematic of the period.
+Some other ceramic figures explicitly depict childbirth.
 The island was probably ruled by regional chiefs.

 In the late Chalcolithic (from 2800 BC) there was a shift in the underlying ideological system with a move away from communal activities, which led to changes in funeral ritual.
 Though most people were still buried within the settlements a select few were buried in cemeteries of rock-cut tombs.
 Monochrome pottery dominated and figurines apparently disappeared.
 There were some large communities of substantial, round stone and mud-brick houses, many abandoned before the Bronze Age.
 A few signs of Anatolian influence appear from 2800 BC onwards.